dandi/s3invsync/README.md

   inventory for the given date is used) or in the format `YYYY-MM-DDTHH-MMZ` (to specify a specific inventory).

-- `-J <INT>`, `--jobs <INT>` — Specify the maximum number of concurrent download jobs.
-Defaults to the number of available CPU cores, or 20, whichever is lower.

-- `--list-dates` — List available inventory manifest dates instead of backing anything up.
-When this option is given, the `<outdir>` argument is optional and does nothing.

-- `-l <level>`, `--log-level <level>` — Set the log level to the given value.
-  Possible values are  "`ERROR`", "`WARN`", "`INFO`", "`DEBUG`", and "`TRACE`" (all case-insensitive).  [default value: `DEBUG`]

-- `--ok-errors <list>` — Treat the given error types as non-fatal.
+- `--ignore-errors <list>` — Treat the given error types as non-fatal.
 If one of the specified types of errors occurs, a warning is emitted, and the error is otherwise ignored.

   This option takes a comma-separated list of one or more of the following error types: